Do YOU want to fly like this?

 The following training program was developed to be a guideline to club members that are in flight training.
 Its use ensures that all students receive training in the fundamentals of flight and ground support and that their progress is documented.

 INSTRUCTOR TRAINING SCHOOL:

-When an instructor is assigned a new student, the instructor will make every effort to contact the student as soon as possible to make arrangements to begin the training procedure.
+When an instructor is assigned to a new student, the instructor will make every effort to contact the student as soon as possible to make arrangements to begin the training process.
 The instructors for the R/Sea hawks are experienced and competent, but a crash-free learning experience cannot be guaranteed.
 The instructor is not liable for crash damage during normal training operation.
-(A student that believes there has been inappropriate behavior or flying by the instructor will result in an investigation by the Board of Directors.)

 Inspection of model: